gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API

+This release includes a number of improvements to the tooling API.
+The tooling API is used to embed Gradle in applications such as IDEs, CI servers and other applications.

-Information about the build script for a project is now available via the `GradleProject` tooling API model.
+* Information about the build script for a project is now available via the `GradleProject` tooling API model.
+* Batch operations can be performed in a single request, improving tooling performance.

 ### Early preparations for Gradle 2.0